alessandra3747/alessandra3747/README.md

 ### 👋 Hi, I'm Aleksandra Fus!

 🎓 Student at [PJAIT](https://pja.edu.pl/)
-💻 Passionate about Java, Spring, and AWS
+💻 Passionate about C#, Java, Cybersecurity and AWS
 🚀 Always learning and building new projects